Jake Burger Player Props: Marlins vs. Rangers

 Jake Burger At The Plate

-- Burger has driven in a run in 28 games this year (31.1%), including 15 games with more than one RBI (16.7%).
-He has also driven in three or more of his team's runs in eight contests.
+- In 28 games this season (30.8%), Burger has picked up an RBI, and in 15 of those games (16.5%) he had two or more.
+He has also driven home three or more of his team's runs in eight contests.

-- In 43.3% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (6.7%).
+- In 39 of 91 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.